lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

   - the TriWizard champions processed out of the room
   - engagement rings
   - being sorted by the Sorting Hat
-- As noted in the definition, contracts do _something_.
-Person A agrees to do something or be something for Person B. The contract may or may not be one sided.
+- As noted in the definition, contracts effect _something_.
+Person A agrees to do something *or be* something for Person B. The contract may or may not be one sided.
 The contract may or may not have penalties.
 However, a contract in which neither party is obligated to perform or not perform some action cannot bind.
 - No contract may require a nephil to perform the marital act before the age of 14.[^230717-3] This would be a violation of natural law.
-- 'Contract Magic' works _only_ on nephilim.
+- 'Contract Magic' works *only* on nephilim.
 It does not work on pure humans.
   Remember that contract magic works by inducing your own magic to act against you.
   - the more powerful the nephil, the more powerfully he/she can be bound.
-  - The _less_ powerful the nephil, the less powerful any binding.
+  - The *less* powerful the nephil, the less powerful any binding.
-  - Contracts cannot require the use of a type of magic you do not have, either for their performance, _or in their penalties_.[^230717-4]
+  - Contracts cannot require the use of a type of magic you do not have, either for their performance, *or in their penalties*.[^230717-4]
 - Contracts cannot act as an [Imperius] curse or similar.
 That would come too close to a manipulation of the Will.[^230717-5]
   - Normally contracts operate through applying force.